sul-dlss/blacklight-hierarchy/README.md

     config.add_facet_field 'queue_status_facet', :label => 'Queue Status',
         :partial => 'blacklight/hierarchy/facet_hierarchy'

-Add the hierarchy-specific options to the controller configuration
+Add the hierarchy-specific options to the controller configuration (see the facet_tree method for further explanation and some relevant code, as well as the render_hierarchy method for relevant code)

     config.facet_display = {
       :hierarchy => {
-        'tag' => [nil]
+        'queue_status' => [['facet'], ':']
       }
     }

-(The `[nil]` value is present in support of rotatable facet hierarchies, which I don't have time to document right now.)

 ## Caveats